AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 ![A triangle split into 3 smaller triangles around the fragment point.
 The proportion of the sub triangles area to the total area is the same proportion used for our texture coordinate weights.](/blog/assets/barycentric_coordinates.png)

 Each of the *lambda*s (`λ`) corresponds to the percentage of area that each sub-triangle takes from the total area.
 This is the proportion, or weight, that we apply to a vertex when interpolating.
 This means when the green triangle covers all of the area for a `λ` value of 1, the fragment is on point `a`.
 This is why we use the triangle opposite a point.
 The values at each vertex are weighted, or scaled, then combined to do the interpolation, represented mathematically by `p = x*a + y*b + z*c` where `x`, `y` and `z` correspond to the repective area proportions and `p` the fragment colour.
 I recommend you check out [Scratchapixel's awesome tutorial on barycentric coordinates for a more in-depth look](https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/barycentric-coordinates).
 Now that means we need to find the area of each triangle, a feat easily achieved using the [scalar triple product](https://en.wikipedia.org/wiki/Triple_product#Geometric_interpretation).
 At a first glance this looks kind of useless, we don't care about the volume of a parallelepiped at all!
 But think back, how do we calculate the area of a triangle?
-Using `0.5 * base * height`, or half the area of a parallelogram, and a paralellogram is just a flat parallelepiped.
+Using `0.5 * base * height`, or half the area of a parallelogram, and a parallelogram is just a flat parallelepiped.
 Triple product is pretty easy to calculate since we have very simple definitions of both dot and cross product which use only addition, subtraction and multiplication.
 What's more is that we are using constant `1`'s and `0`'s since we are converting 2d vectors to 3d vectors and using a constant height of `1` for the parallelepiped so we can simplify the equation a lot.
 When doing some mathematics nothing beats a pen and paper so let's pull some out and get to work.

 ![Simplifying scalar triple product for finding the area of a triangle given 2 edge vectors](/blog/assets/simplify_triple_product.jpg)